analyticsworld1/Lanchain_Llama_Pydantic-main/streamlit-chatbot-ui/README.md

 - Open a second terminal and run `python ingest.py`

-- Upload a PDF file
+- Upload a PDF file.

 - Wait for the ingestion to finish